 A large part of Clayton Road is newly paved.
 It’s blacker than black, silky smooth and wider than it was before.
 Not a pothole or a road snake to be found.
 It’s a nice country road with a few soft curves and hills made even more enjoyable by the resurfacing.
 Still, according to the owner of the Clayton General Store, motorists who ran the stop signs at intersecting roads, especially Concession 7, have killed others driving on Clayton Road.
 That’s why I’m extra careful at intersections whether I have a stop or not.

 Clayton Road ends in a T at the 29.
-I geared down as I approached the intersections where I would stop – that may seem obvious, but lots of riders and drivers do not stop at stop signs – and then turn left when it was safe to do so.
+I geared down as I approached the intersection where I would stop – that may seem obvious, but lots of riders and drivers do not stop at stop signs – and then turn left when it was safe to do so.
 The 29 is a relatively busy road.
 Meanwhile, in front and to my right, at about 10 o’clock, a blue SUV was approaching the same intersection and, like me, was signalling a left-hand turn.
 But the blue SUV didn’t have a stop sign and the driver had already begun to turn.

 Our brains are amazing computers.
 Mine processed all the information at hand in a split second.
 The SUV driver, whom I could see was a woman, was cutting the corner, probably to beat oncoming traffic.
 The arc of her turn would soon result in a head-on collision with The Fox and me.
 She’ll change course when she sees me.
 The intersection is on a slight incline.
 The driver was now looking directly down at me as she turned.
 But she was doing nothing to avoid hitting me.
 She doesn’t see me.
 She’s looking right at me, but she doesn’t see me.